 Hit the Tubing & Sledding Slopes

 Fun, free sledding awaits at the Hideaway Park Sledding Hill in downtown Winter Park.
 Sleds are available at the hill and are checked on the honor system.
-On the other side of the Fraser Valley, the Grand Lake Nordic Center offers both free sledding and tubing.
+On the other side of the Fraser Valley, Grand Nordic offers both free sledding and tubing.
 The center is open to the public and is a favorite of families with little ones.

 Cost: Free, including tubes and sleds.